Digital currency hardware wallets and the essence of money: Wallets as containers for bearer instruments

-For a set of specific technical requirements for CBDC in general to be credible, it must address the requirements of its various stakeholders.
+For a set of specific technical requirements for digital currency in general to be credible, it must address the requirements of its various stakeholders.
 One of the unfortunate characteristics of the current debate is the diversity of conflicting assumptions about the nature of payments and the relative importance of different kinds of payment scenarios.
-In reality, there are many different ways that people make payments today: with and without custodians, locally and at a distance, with and without electronic devices, with and without money issued by a central bank, in exchange for goods or services, as a means to make purchases, as a means to give gifts, as a means to pay taxes.
+In reality, there are many different dimensions that can be used to describe how people make payments today: with and without custodians, locally and at a distance, with and without electronic devices, with and without money issued by a central bank; see Table~\ref{t:payments}.
+Money is transferred with finality\footnote{as a way of discharging obligations between transacting parties.} for a variety of reasons, including to pay invoices, to purchase goods and services, to give donations, to pay taxes, to repay loans, or to transfer funds within an organisation or family.
 These different scenarios imply a plethora of different costs and risk profiles: Buying a cup of coffee is different from buying a house.
 We should accept that there will not be a single payment system or key mechanism to rule them all, although it might be possible to develop a common framework that can accommodate a variety of different payment systems.

-The case for trusted hardware, as for other core mechanisms of proposed payment systems, involves the requirement for assessing the \textit{integrity} of money.
-In principle, trusted hardware can act as a trusted third party to enforce system-level rules on user devices directly, by implementing rules that prevent assets from being spent more than once.
+The case for trusted hardware, as for other core mechanisms of proposed payment systems, involves the requirement to ensure the \textit{integrity} of money when counterparties lack access to a mutually trusted third party.
+In principle, trusted hardware can act as a trusted third party to enforce system-level rules on user devices directly, by implementing rules that prevent digital assets held in a wallet from being spent more than once.
+However, considering the security risks associated with compromised devices, it is better to enforce such rules over the network instead, if it is possible to do so.
+This can be done, for example, by requiring the issuer to validate all transactions, as proposed by Chaum and others~\cite{chaum1982,chaum2021}.
+However, there is reason to believe the costs, risks, and public accountability concerns associated with having a single central operator perform issuance, settlement, and compliance functions might be too great for the CBDC use case~\cite{goodell2021}.